 About the ADVENTure Series Programming

-Advent Talent Group’s ADVENTure series programming includes a variety of complimentary educational and social events for Twin Cities leaders in HR and Hiring, Marketing and Creative, and Organizational Development.
+Advent Talent Group’s ADVENTure series programming includes a variety of complimentary educational and social events for Twin Cities leaders in HR, Marketing and Creative, and Organizational Development.

 On a scale of five, attendees give our events an average rating of 4.8 on topic, speakers, and the quality of the information provided.

 Advent Talent Group is recognized by SHRM as a re-certification provider for the SHRM-CP and the SHRM-SCP.

 To receive invitations to future events, please complete the short form below: